Difficulty: Easy mountain biking or hiking with shuttle vehicle (moderate round trip)

-Near the trail’s end is the Grafton cemetery, with dusty graves dating to 1862.
+Near the trail’s end is the Grafton Utah cemetery, with dusty graves dating to 1862.
 These include three early settlers killed in a raid by Indians in 1866 as well as the graves of Paiutes.
 Grafton, like most old places, boasts its share of eerie happenings.
 Some visitors hear phantom footsteps, feel cold breath on their necks, see shadowy figures in windows, or feel they’re being watched.
-It’s probably not a place to linger after sundown.
+The renowned Grafton ghost town is probably not a place to linger after sundown.

 Past the cemetery is Grafton’s abandoned townsite, with the adobe schoolhouse framed against Zion’s pink cliffs and the well-preserved Russell home.
 Grafton, with its crumbling cabins and old buildings, seems like the perfect spot for a movie set, a fact not lost on Hollywood.
 Parts of several movies were filmed here, notably the classic 1969 flick "Butch Cassidy and the Sundance Kid."
 The film’s famed bicycle scene, with Redford and Newman riding antique bikes, was shot here.